 Remember when I mentioned different climates earlier?

 This is where it becomes relevant.
 If you’re all licensed to sell food, you can start shipping nationally.
-If your cookies are capable of surviving the journey, getting interest generated in other areas is a dream come true.
+If your cookies are capable of surviving the journey, generating interest in other areas is a dream come true.

 Look up more articles on e-commerce if you get to this stage, because it is more complicated than we have time for here!